felixjwong/immunity/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Code

-The code in this repository allows for repeat and independent analysis of the one described in the paper "Modeling expectations for herd immunity and sustained SARS-CoV-2 transmission", by Felix Wong.
+The code in this repository allows for repeat and independent analysis of the one described in the paper "Resetting Expectations for Herd Immunity and Continued SARS-CoV-2 Transmission", by Felix Wong and James J. Collins.
 The code requires MATLAB 2019b or later to run.

 <!-- GETTING STARTED -->
 ## Running the Code